 Acting on wrong information can be lethal.
 According to some research, in the first 3 months of 2020, nearly 6,000 people worldwide were hospitalized for coronavirus-related misinformation.
 During this period, it is believed that at least 800 people may have died due to COVID-19-related misinformation.

 Overwhelming amounts of information - some accurate, some not - that are spread at an extremely fast pace, might easily lead to a tragic outcome.
 The World Health Organization has called this phenomenon "Infodemic".
 False information is diverse.
 Ever since the early days of the pandemic, a good chunk of information put into question the severity of COVID-19 as an illness.
 Doubt was also cast on the effectiveness of wearing masks, and drugs and treatments were recommended without scientific and medical evidence as support.
 The effectiveness of vaccines is also discredited, by claiming that vaccines can alter human DNA.

 Disinformation creates fertile ground for uncertainty.
 Uncertainty, on the other hand, fuels scepticism and distrust in institutions and the media.
 This creates an environment dominated by fear, anxiety, aggression, finger-pointing and rejecting proven public health protection measures.

 Bottom line, all of this leads to loss of human lives.

 In "Tales from the Region #5" we will find out how the Balkan countries have coped with the so-called "infodemic".
 Fake news knows no borders.
 Through the experiences so far, we can learn how to protect ourselves from the epidemic of disinformation.

-We start on Friday (March 26) with the first blog.
+We start on Friday (June 25th) with the first piece.

 In 2007, we were so happy and proud to be finally in that mythological space, this pretentious club for the chosen ones known as the EU.
 Thirteen years after accession, however, this European dream looks more like a nightmare.